ibm-cloud-docs/satellite/ts-locations/debug-location.md

 **Steps to resolve**

-Etcd data is backed up every 8 hours from your {{site.data.keyword.satelliteshort}} location control plane to a bucket in your {{site.data.keyword.cos_full_notm}} instance.
+The etcd data is backed up every 8 hours from your {{site.data.keyword.satelliteshort}} location control plane to a bucket in your {{site.data.keyword.cos_full_notm}} instance.
 If this backup consecutively fails 3 times over 24 hours, problems might exist with the {{site.data.keyword.cos_short}} bucket or service instance, or with your {{site.data.keyword.satelliteshort}} location's connection to the {{site.data.keyword.cos_short}} instance.

 1. Ensure that the hosts that you assigned to the location control plane are able to access the {{site.data.keyword.cos_full_notm}} endpoint for the {{site.data.keyword.cloud_notm}} region that your location is managed from.
 For example, in your host firewall, you must allow outbound connectivity from your control plane hosts to the following endpoints: